 My husband was also working out of state so it would have been near enough impossible for me to go to a Lactation class.

 The online element of the course meant that it was accessible for someone like me.

-If you live far from a class, have a disability which means you can’t attend a class or if you are a shy person then this is going to really help support you without you physically attending a class.
+If you live far from a class, have a disability which means you can’t attend a class or if you are introverted then this is going to really help support you without you physically attending a class.

 A refresher as many times as you like and there are also printables that act as a quick reference manual.

 This is one of the most reasonably priced courses I have seen online.

 The course costs less than a takeaway and has lifetime access.

 If you are planning to have other kids it’s well worth the investment.